"

 Blooms Taxonomy Vanderbilt University Center for Teaching

-In our outline for LEH 250 the student success skills are most often focused on the lower levels, but by asking students to reflect on what they have learned and to apply it to new settings even that material can be made more intellectually challenging–and more interesting.
+In our outline for LEH 250, the student success skills are most often focused on the lower levels.
+However, by asking students to reflect on what they have learned and to apply it to new settings, even that material can be made more intellectually challenging, and thus more interesting.

-In the sections on student academic skills, the level of the content is again raised by having students use what they learn (for example how to use library data bases) for a specific topic.
-When t hey do an annotated bibliography they are also asked to analyze and evaluate the items in the bibliography.
-Thus simply following the rules for citations in a given style is not, in itself, advanced thinking, but knowing this opens the door to creating, evaluating and analyzing.
+In the sections on student academic skills, the level of the content is again raised by having students use what they learn (for example how to use library data bases) to explore a specific topic.
+In creating an annotated bibliography, the students are also asked to analyze and evaluate the items in the bibliography.
+Thus, simply following the rules for citations in a given style is not, in itself, advanced thinking, but knowing this opens the door to creating, evaluating, and analyzing.
 With first-year students, in particular, we often need to consciously and explicitly empower them to do this higher level work.

-It does not matter which discipline you are from, you can have students work higher up in the pyramid.
-Not all work has to be at the top level, but especially for first year students helping them to understand the transition to higher level work is important.
+It does not matter which discipline you are from, you can ask students to work higher up in the pyramid.
+Not all work has to be at the top level, but, especially for first-year students, helping them to understand the transition to higher level work is important.

 Webb’s Depth of Knowledge

-There have been numerous modifications, enhancements and further development of the ideas in Bloom’s Taxonomy.
+There have been numerous modifications, enhancements, and further development of the ideas in Bloom’s Taxonomy.
 One of the most widely used (especially in K-12) is Norman Webb’s Depth of Knowledge framework.
-Webb identified four levels (recall, skill/concept, strategic thinking and extended thinking).
-As with Bloom, these are associated with various verbs.
-Instruction then is designed as a set of activities that implement those verbs.
+Webb identified four levels (recall, skill/concept, strategic thinking, and extended thinking).
+As with Bloom, these levels are associated with various verbs.
+Instruction is then designed as a set of activities that implements those verbs.

 image